-People are back in event mode this summer and it’s highly likely we’ll all find ourselves planning back-to-back events for a while.
+People are back in event mode and it’s highly likely we’ll all find ourselves planning back-to-back events for a while.
 Hurray!
 But also kinda stressful, right?

 So how do we keep everything organized and on track when planning a full event schedule?
 And what can event technology do to streamline the whole process?
 We’ll give you a hint – it’s all about thinking ahead and finding ways to save time down the road.
 For more, here are our top tips for staying organized when planning multiple events.